-Budgets submitted with proposals in these focus areas can include costs for consultation services and/or training for staff and leadership to address the focus area, any equipment that is needed to build the required capacity, staff time to implement the required changes within the organization, and any other items specific to the infrastructure-related or upstream project being proposed.
+Budgets submitted with proposals in should include any costs for consultation services and/or training for staff and leadership to address the focus area, any equipment that is needed to build the required capacity, staff time to implement the required changes within the organization, and any other items specific to the project being proposed.
 Requests should not exceed \$100,000.